Richard L. Rapson

 US: Social, Cultural, and Intellectual History Psychological History (Family, Marriage, Love, Sex, Emotions)

 BA Amherst, 1958; PhD Columbia, 1966

-Dr. Rapson teaches graduate seminars in U.S. Social, Cultural, and Intellectual History and undergraduate classes called American Life and Thought.
-All those course offerings include elements of Psychological History, as described above.
+Dr. Rapson taught graduate seminars in U.S. Social, Cultural, and Intellectual History and undergraduate classes called American Life and Thought.
+All those course offerings included elements of Psychological History, as described above.

 - Love and Sex: Cross-Cultural Perspectives (Boston, 1996).